'We Believe This May Have Been A Road Rage Incident': FHP On Sawgrass Expressway Shooting

 “We believe this might have been a road rage incident.
 There is no reason whatsoever that someone would shoot another human being based on a traffic infraction,” said Reyes.

-The FHP said the driver of the Mercedes-Benz, described as a man in his mid to late 20s, exited at US-441 without stopping.MORE NEWS: Miami Weather: Partly Cloudy, Storms In The Afternoon
+The FHP said the driver of the Mercedes-Benz, described as a man in his mid to late 20s, exited at US-441 without stopping.MORE NEWS: COVID-19 Testing Sites In South Florida

 Anyone with information on the Mercedes-Benz or the shooting is urged to contact the FHP at *347 or Crime Stoppers at (954) 493-TIPS (8477) or browardcrimestoppers.org and select “Submit A Tip.”